 In a separate line of research, several recent studies have borrowed from the literature on teachers' "value-added" to student test scores in order to document the magnitude of teacher effects on a range of other outcomes.
-Consistent with the teacher effectiveness literature more broadly, these studies attempt to isolate the unique effect of teachers on non-tested outcomes from factors outside of teachers' control (e.g., students' prior achievement, race, gender, socioeconomic status) and to limit any bias due to non-random sorting.
-In one of the first studies of this kind, Jennings and DiPrete (2010) used the Early Childhood Longitudinal Study - Kindergarten Cohort (ECLS-K) to estimate the role that teachers play in a composite measure of kindergarten and first-grade students' social and behavioral outcomes.
-They found teacher effects on social and behavioral outcomes that were even larger (0.35 standard deviations [sd]) than effects on academic achievement.
-In a study of 35 middle school math teachers, Ruzek et al. (2014) found small but meaningful teacher effects on motivation between 0.03 sd and 0.08 sd among seventh graders.
-Authors (2016) found teacher effects on students' self-reported measures of grit, growth mindset and effort in class ranging between 0.14 and 0.17 sd.
-Additional studies identified teacher effects on observed school behaviors, including absences, suspensions, grades, grade progression, and graduation (Backes & Hansen, 2015; Gershenson, 2016; Jackson, 2012; Koedel, 2008; Ladd & Sorensen, 2015).
+These studies attempt to isolate the unique effect of teachers on non-tested outcomes from factors outside of teachers' control (e.g., students' prior achievement, race, gender, socioeconomic status) and to limit any bias due to non-random sorting.
+Jennings and DiPrete (2010) estimated the role that teachers play in developing kindergarten and first-grade students' social and behavioral outcomes.
+They found within-school teacher effects on social and behavioral outcomes that were even larger (0.21 standard deviations [sd]) than effects on students' academic achievement (between 0.12 sd and 0.15 sd, depending on grade level and subject area).
+In a study of 35 middle school math teachers, Ruzek et al. (2015) found small but meaningful teacher effects on students' motivation between 0.03 sd and 0.08 sd among seventh graders.
+Kraft and Grace (2016) found teacher effects on students' self-reported measures of grit, growth mindset and effort in class ranging between 0.14 and 0.17 sd.
+Additional studies identified teacher effects on students' observed school behaviors, including absences, suspensions, grades, grade progression, and graduation (Backes & Hansen, 2015; Gershenson, 2016; Jackson, 2012; Koedel, 2008; Ladd & Sorensen, 2015).

 To date, evidence is mixed on the extent to which teachers who improve test scores also improve other outcomes.
 Four of the studies described above found weak relationships between teacher effects on students' academic performance and effects on other outcome measures.
-Compared to a correlation of 0.42 between teacher effects on math achievement versus effects on reading achievement, Jennings and DiPrete (2010) found correlations of 0.15 between teacher effects on students' social and behavioral outcomes and effects on either math or reading achievement.
-Authors (2016) found correlations between teacher effects on achievement outcomes and multiple social-emotional competencies were sometimes non-existent and never greater than 0.23.
+Compared to a correlation of 0.42 between teacher effects on math versus reading achievement, Jennings and DiPrete (2010) found correlations of 0.15 between teacher effects on students' social and behavioral outcomes and effects on either math or reading achievement.
+Kraft and Grace (2016) found correlations between teacher effects on achievement outcomes and multiple social-emotional competencies were sometimes non-existent and never greater than 0.23.
 Similarly, Gershenson (2016) and Jackson (2012) found weak or null relationships between teacher effects on students' academic performance and effects on observed schools behaviors.
 However, correlations from two other studies were larger.
-Ruzek et al. (2014) estimated a correlation of 0.50 between teacher effects on achievement versus effects on students' motivation in math class.
-Drawing on data from the MET project, Mihaly, McCaffrey, Staiger, and Lockwood (2013) found a correlation of 0.57 between middle school teacher effects on students' self-reported effort versus effects on math test scores.
+Ruzek et al. (2015) estimated a correlation of 0.50 between teacher effects on achievement versus effects on students' motivation in math class.
+Mihaly, McCaffrey, Staiger, and Lockwood (2013) found a correlation of 0.57 between middle school teacher effects on students' self-reported effort versus effects on math test scores.

-Our analyses extend this body of research in several ways.
-First, we estimate teacher effects on additional attitudes and behaviors captured by students in upper-elementary grades.
-We also are able to leverage data that offer the unique combination of a moderately sized sample of teachers and students with lagged survey measures.
-Second, we utilize similar econometric approaches to test the relationship between teaching practice and these same attitudes and behaviors.
-These analyses allow us to examine the face and construct validity of our teacher effect estimates and the extent to which they align with theory.
-Finally, we examine teacher and teaching effects in the context of mathematics, which is essential for policy given a growing focus of education reform on STEM education (Duncan, 2010; U.S. Department of Education, 2010).
+Our analyses extend this body of research by estimating teacher effects on additional attitudes and behaviors captured by students in upper-elementary grades.
+Our data offer the unique combination of a moderately sized sample of teachers and students with lagged survey measures.
+We also utilize similar econometric approaches to test the relationship between teaching practice and these same attitudes and behaviors.
+These analyses allow us to examine the face validity of our teacher effect estimates and the extent to which they align with theory.